McLean's Mansion: Change of ownership

 In August 2018, McLean's Mansion sold to a trust after receiving financial support from Christchurch City Council (CCC), who allocated an entire financial year's central city heritage grant funding (NZ$1.9m) towards the repair.
 The trust received the purchase price itself as an interest free loan from a family trust.
 The interior fittings removed in the 1950s are, according to the trustee Trevor Lord, in "jaw dropping" condition and have been offered for sale to the trust.
 Purchase and restoration will cost about NZ$12m, and the trust hopes to have the first part of the building open to the public within nine months of repair work starting.
 The trust intends to use the building as an art gallery and for music performances.
-It will show part of Sir James Wallace's private art collection.
+It will show part of James Wallace's private art collection.
 The original trustees were businessman Trevor Lord, artist Philip Trusttum, curator Warren Feeney, and architect David Sheppard; all are Christchurch residents.
 The current trustees are Chris Kissling, Brian Cribb, Trevor Lord and Timothy Hogan.
 In 2022, it was reported that Wallace became involved in the trust, became its chairman and financed the restoration, which is expected to be finished in 2024.